Right to food: International developments from 1941 onwards

 Amartya Sen won his 1998 Nobel Prize in part for his work in demonstrating that famine and mass starvation in modern times was not typically the product of a lack of food; rather, it usually arose from problems in food distribution networks or from government policies.

-Legal status
+Legal basis

 The right to food is protected under international human rights and humanitarian law.
 Within the U.N.'s human rights system, it has been presented consistently as a basic human right.

 International law

 The right to food is recognized in the 1948 Universal Declaration of Human Rights (Article 25) as part of the right to an adequate standard of living, and is enshrined in the 1966 International Covenant on Economic, Social and Cultural Rights (Article 11).
 The 2009 Optional Protocol to the International Covenant on Economic, Social and Cultural Rights makes the right to food justiciable at the international level.
 In 2012, the Food Assistance Convention was adopted, making it the first legally binding international treaty on food aid.